Introduction to C

 - It is a very robust language with a rich set of built-in operators and functions.

 - The programs which are coded in C are fast and more efficient

 - It is a highly portable language.
 It means that once the programs which are written in C can easily run on various other machines with next to no modification.

-- It has a very huge collection of the library or built-in functions.
-It also provides us the capabilities to custom or create our own function and include it in the collection of C library.
+- It has a huge collection of library or built-in functions.
+It also provides us with the capabilities to custom or create our own function and include it in the collection of the C library.

 - It is a highly extensible language.